rotary-auav-ui/Arduino-ESP32-MAVLink/README.md

 #include <mavlink_commands.hpp>
 ```

 Create a `MAVLink` object or choose any name you like.
 Recommended to be in the global scope in the form of a shared pointer.
+For debugging purposes, serial 0 communication can be started so the output can be seen in the serial monitor.
 Example :
 ```
 #include <mavlink_commands.hpp>

 std::shared_ptr<MAVLink> mavlink;

 void setup(){
+    Serial.begin(115200);
     mavlink = std::make_shared<MAVLink>(57600, 16, 17);
 }
 ```